 Coral Reef Monitoring

 Philippines is one of the mega-diverse countries for harboring wildlife species , and home to unique species of corals and diverse fish which considers the country to be in the coral triangle along with Indonesia, Malaysia, Papua New Guinea, Solomon Islands and Timor-Leste.
 With the onset of global warming oceans and local threats, coral reefs are facing challenges to survive.
 Coral bleaching and mortality are becoming widespread.

 Our goal is to collect real-time temperature data and detect increase in temperatures in specific areas of the country and work together with local officials to reduce the local threats for the reefs to recover.
-We will be contributing to the worldwide data of coral reef monitoring.
+This is one of our blue carbon projects that are expected to contribute to the worldwide data of coral reef monitoring.
 Watch out for this page soon.